vrund038/lm/PLUGIN_DEVELOPMENT_GUIDE.md

   category = 'analyze' as const;

-  // Required: Human-readable description description = 'Analyzes something specific in the code';
+  // Required: Human-readable description description = 'Analyzes something specific in the code with modern security and context management';

   // Required: Parameter definitions parameters = {